oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 Open a shell.

 Make a directory to hold all of your SSL certificates.
 In production on a server, these would generally end up somewhere like `/var/private/ssl`, but for this tutorial I suggest you put them under the root project directory, somewhere like `kafka-quarkus-java/ssl`.

+**Note**: All of the commands below assume your doing everything locally via `localhost`.
+If that's not the case, you'll need to update the commands below and/or disable host name verification in the brokers by placing the config value `ssl.endpoint.identification.algorithm=` (the value is blank on purpose) in the `server.properites`, `consumer.properties`, and `producer.properties` Kafka config files.

 Navigate into the `kafka-quarkus-java/ssl` using `cd`.